In Sharon Creech’s Own Words

 Share this special interview with your students to learn how Sharon Creech, award-winning author of Love That Dog and other classics, comes up with her fantastic books.
 What better way to kick off a mellifluous National Poetry Month!

-Did you know that Sharon Creech is just as surprised by her books’ endings as you are?
+Did you know that Sharon is just as surprised by her books’ endings as you are?

-In this insightful and fun interview, Sharon Creech walks readers through the unique writing and ideation process behind each of her books.
-Read it with your students to get a behind-the-scenes look into how the award-winning author of Love That Dog, this week’s Dollar Deal, finds her inspiration.
+In this insightful and fun interview, Sharon Creech walks readers through the unique writing and ideation process behind her books.
+Read it with your students to get a behind-the-scenes look into how the award-winning author of Love That Dog, this week’s Book of the Week, finds her inspiration.

 Q: How did you become a writer?
 What inspired you?